brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/contacts.md

 _Critical Failure_: Fine or imprisonment with bail.
 You must spend 1/3 the value of the contact's gear (see Table 14—9: NPC Gear on page 454 of the _Core Rulebook_) to rectify this situation; otherwise, you lose the contact, and all current and future contacts have their Trust scores lowered by 1 with you.

-**3. Moderate** : Moderately risky tasks include lying to authorities on your behalf, making forgeries, helping you evade authorities (such as by providing horses or casting a _ [teleport](spells/teleport#__teleport)_ spell), or loaning you money or equipment (worth up to 1/3 your estimated gear value according to Table 12—4: Character Wealth By Level on page 399 of the _Core Rulebook_).
+**3. Moderate** : Moderately risky tasks include lying to authorities on your behalf, making forgeries, helping you evade authorities (such as by providing horses or casting a _ [teleport](spell_dir/teleport#__teleport)_ spell, or loaning you money or equipment (worth up to 1/3 your estimated gear value according to Table 12—4: Character Wealth By Level on page 399 of the _Core Rulebook_).
 If the contact is caught while involved with this task, he may have to pay a fine, face short-term imprisonment, or suffer a moderate financial or social loss.

 _Critical Failure_: Fine or imprisonment with bail.
 You must spend 1/2 the value of the contact's gear (see Table 14—9: NPC Gear on page 454 of the _Core Rulebook_) to rectify this situation; otherwise, you lose the contact, all current and future contacts have their Trust scores lowered by 2 with you, and the DC of any of your future attempts to raise the Trust scores of contacts increases by 5.